prateeksingh132/SBA-307-HTML-and-CSS/README.md

 2. **Products:** This page shows catalog of products with their prices.
 I also have a table here which compare the product's specs.
 3. **Account** This page has my 2 forms: Login form and Register form.

+I used a dark blue and orange color theme (used Coolors.com).

 # Technologies Used:
 - HTML
 - CSS